-As a teaching artist, Eve worked from 2014-16 on an ArtScience investigation with TERC, the Boston Arts Academy, and the Broad Institute.
+As a teaching artist, Eve is currently faculty at the Longy School of Music of Bard College in the Teaching Artist Program.
+Past experiences include her work from 2014-16 on an ArtScience investigation with TERC, the Boston Arts Academy, and the Broad Institute.
 She has trained as a teaching artist at Lincoln Center Education and the Longy School of Music of Bard College.
-As assistant-principal violist of the Vermont Community Education Lab Orchestra, she has performed with world-renowned percussionist, Evelyn Glennie.
-She currently works with the Classroom Cantatas program.

 Eve has performed as principal violist with Boston’s Symphony Nova, the Banff Festival Orchestra, and the Longy Conservatory Orchestra.
-She can be heard performing with a number of orchestras including the Vermont Symphony Orchestra, Portland Symphony, Boston Modern Orchestra Project, and the New Bedford Symphony.
-She is a core member of the Equillibrium Ensemble and she also performs regularly with the classical period instrument orchestra, Grand Harmonie.
+She can be heard performing with a number of ensembles including the Vermont Symphony Orchestra, Portland Symphony, Boston Modern Orchestra Project, the New Bedford Symphony, Equillibrium Ensemble, Juventas New Music Ensemble, and the Isabella Ensemble.

 Eve received her Master of Music degree at the Longy School of Music as a student of Dimitri Murrath and was the recipient of the President’s Award for Teaching Artistry.
 She graduated Magna Cum Laude from the University of Massachusetts Amherst where she was a student of Elizabeth Chang and the recipient of the Julian Olevsky Scholarship and the 2010 Concerto Competition Winner.
-Eve has performed in masterclasses for Kim Kashkashian, Georg Frederic Haas, the Parker Quartet, the Borremeo Quartet, the Miró Quartet, the Emerson Quaret, Carol Rodland, Steve Dann, and Andrew Manze.
 Eve served as the manager of the Longy Conseratory Orchestra from 2012-2015.
-Eve’s projects have received funding from the Boston Foundation, the Barr Foundation, and the New England Foundation for the Arts.
-She is currently in training to become a certified Feldenkrais practitioner and teaches Suzuki violin and viola privately in Jamaica Plain.
+She teaches Suzuki violin and viola privately in Jamaica Plain.